Ayobami6/Exploratory-Data-Analysis-in-Finance/README.md

 ## Analysis Objectives

-1. What is the share of clients attracted in our source data?
+1. What is the share of clients attracted in our source data
-2. What are the mean values of numerical features among the attracted clients?
+2. What are the mean values of numerical features among the attracted clients
-3. What is the average call duration for the attracted clients?
+3. What is the average call duration for the attracted clients
-4. What is the average age among the attracted and unmarried clients?
+4. What is the average age among the attracted and unmarried clients
-5. What is the average age and call duration for different types of client employment?
+5. What is the average age and call duration for different types of client employment

 ## Libraries
 >- Pandas